orkhan-alibayli/Proxy-for-editing-http-requests/README.md

 # Proxy for editing http requests

-Simplified version of Burp Suite Intruder written in python language.
+General execution steps of the program described below:
+1. Firstly the file1.py accept http requests and write the request body to file by name "http_requests.log".

-This python code replace strings which is between two '$' sign with strings from wordlist and send http requests to given url.
+2. file2.py replace strings which is between two '$' sign with strings from wordlist and send http requests to given url.

 For example: